 In most cases you can repay your mortgage early.
 This can save you a huge amount of interest, and you can enjoy longer with the peace of mind that comes with having no mortgage hanging around your neck.
 But is paying a mortgage off in full early always a good thing?
 We explain what your options are, and the benefits if you want to clear your mortgage ahead of time.
 We also explain what the alternatives are if the repayment penalty is just too costly.

-Paying off your mortgage is a huge accomplishment – it is one of the largest debts we are ever likely to take on and it can often take anywhere between 25 and 40 years to pay off.
+Paying off your mortgage in full is a huge accomplishment – it is one of the largest debts we are ever likely to take on and it can often take anywhere between 25 and 40 years to pay off.

 Many people look for ways to pay off their mortgage early.
 There are a number of possible ways you can do this: